bdfinlayson/highest_consecutive_number/README.md

 # highest_consecutive_number
-Javascript excercise to find the highest set of postitive consecutive numbers in an array
+Ruby excercise to find the highest set of postitive consecutive numbers in an array